-From the motor the mains cable should be routed through the front cable guide and then be routed rearwards (Fig. 19).

-The cable should be inserted into the rear cable guide/clamp.
-Ensure the Cable Grip Component is inside the cable guide when the cable passes through.
+From the motor the mains cable is pre-routed through the front cable guide.
+The cable should then be routed rearwards.
+(Fig. 19) The cable should be inserted into the rear cable guide/clamp.
+For 230v models, ensure the Cable Grip Component is inside the cable guide when the cable passes through.